+>>We thank the reviewer for this important point.
+On the preoperative CT-scan there was indeed potential involvement of the adrenal gland.
+Intraoperatively, however, there was the adrenal gland was free from tumor, leading to the decision to perform an anterior RAMPS procedure.
+The resection was R0.
+We have added this information in the manuscript.
+In the “Patient characteristics” paragraph: “On both CT-scan and MRI-scan, an incidental finding of a 3 centimeters mass in the pancreatic tail suspect for malignancy was seen with potential involvement of the left adrenal gland” (See figure 1).
+And in the the “Results” paragraph: “…estimated blood loss.
+Intraoperatively the adrenal gland was not involved and an anterior RAMPS procedure was performed leaving the adrenal gland in situ”.

 2) As you described, laparoscopic procedure could offer low intraoperative blood loss by abdominal air pressure.
 However, in this manuscript, intraoperative blood loss was 250 ml, which is similar or higher compared to that of open RAMPS.
 What procedures caused such amount of bleeding?

+>>In general, laparoscopic distal pancreatectomy is indeed associated with less blood loss than open distal pancreatectomy.
+In the randomized multicenter LEOPARD trial blood loss was 150 vs 400ml.
+(De Rooij, Ann Surg 2018).
+In the pan-European retrospective DIPLOMA cohort blood loss was 200ml with minimally invasive and 300ml with open distal pancreatectomy for cancer.(Van Hilst, Ann Surg 2019).
+As in both studies, our average blood loss is indeed less than 250ml.
+In n this case there was minor venous oozing.

 3) In distal pancreatectomy, how to cut the pancreas is important for postoperative complications.
 How did you determine the type of stapler, cutting the pancreas?
 Furthermore, how do you cut the pancreas in a case whose pancreas is too thick to be tucked by a stapler, for example, when you need to cut the pancreas on the right side of the portal vein?

+>>At the neck we typically use a white (vascular) cartridge using the grade compressing technique as first described by Asbun in which we take 3-5 minutes to slowly in steps close the stapler.
+In case the pancreas is thicker (as suggested at the right side of the portal vein) we use a blue cartridge, always with graded compression which reduces the risk of tears.

 Reviewer #2: Manuscript Summary: this video shows a standard RAMPS procedure which is actually used to be included in the DIPLOMA trial for distal pancreatectomy Minor Concerns: It is a very interesting video for surgical community.
 However, it would be very interesting, as well, to adds some data about the main results achieved by the authors and which are the main different with the standard laparoscopic distal pancreatectomy.
-Furthermore, it may be very useful to add some pictures, arrows and lines to better identify the structure along the video, making it more pleasant.
+Furthermore, it may be very useful to add some pictures, arrows and lines to better identify the structure along the video, making it more pleasant. >>We thank the reviewer, we have now added information and looped some parts of the video to better identify the structures along the video.